Sara-Hamilton/Super-Galactic-Age-Calculator/README.md

 # Super Galactic Age Calculator

-#### JavaScript based web app that converts a person's age to the age they would be based the year length for Mercury, Venus, Mars, and Jupiter.
-3/16/2018.
+#### JavaScript based web app that converts a person's age to the age they would be based the year length for Mercury, Venus, Mars, and Jupiter, 3/16/2018.

 #### _By Sara Hamilton_